Last Updated: July 27, 2024

 United States of America

 Howard Hewett is an American singer-songwriter who has a net worth of $1 million.
 Howard Hewett is best known for being a member of the R&B and soul group Shalamar.
 In addition to singing, Hewett plays the guitar and piano.
 Shalamar released their debut studio album, "Uptown Festival," in 1977.
-They released the album "Disco Gardens," in 1978.
-Shalamar's album "Big Fun" was released in 1979.
-It reached #4 on the US R&B chart.
+They released the album "Disco Gardens" in 1978.
+Shalamar's album "Big Fun" was released in 1979, and it reached #4 on the US R&B chart.
 Their 1979 single "The Second Time Around" reached #1 on the US R&B and US Dance charts.

 Early Life

-Howard Hewett was born on October 1, 1955 in Akron, Ohio.
+Howard Hewett was born on October 1, 1955, in Akron, Ohio.
 He attended Buchtel High School.
-His mother was a promoter of Gospel concerts and encouraged her children to sing Gospel music as well.
-Hewett grew up singing with his three sisters as part of the group, the Hewett Singers.
-They opened for large Gospel acts who traveled through Akron like The 5 Blind Boys and James Cleveland.
-While in high school, he played football and was interested in other types of music beyond Gospel.
-When he was 15 years old, his interests in R&B music further developed and he joined the group Lyfe.
+His mother was a promoter of gospel concerts and encouraged her children to sing gospel music as well.
+Hewett grew up singing with his three sisters as part of the group the Hewett Singers.
+They opened for large gospel acts who traveled through Akron, like The 5 Blind Boys and James Cleveland.
+While in high school, Howard played football and was interested in other types of music beyond Gospel.
+When he was 15 years old, his interest in R&B music further developed, and he joined the group Lyfe.
 He performed with the group around the city.

 Career

-In the mid 1980s, Shalamar decided to break up.
+In the mid-1980s, Shalamar decided to break up.
 Hewett went on to pursue a solo career.
-He signed a solo deal with Elektr Records in 1985.
-In 1986, he released his first solo album "I Commit to Love."
-The album made it to the number 12 spot on the R&B album charts and produced two top 10 R&B singles – "I'm for Real" and "Stay."
-A couple of years later, in 1988, he released his second album, "Forever and Ever."
+He signed a solo deal with Elektra Records in 1985.
+In 1986, he released his first solo album, "I Commit to Love."
+The album made it to the #12 spot on the R&B album charts and produced two top 10 R&B singles – "I'm for Real" and "Stay."
+In 1988, he released his second album, "Forever and Ever."
 This album featured the hits "Strange Relationship" and "Once, Twice, Three Times."

 What is Howard Hewett's Net Worth?